 Medallia Master Subscription Agreement

-This Medallia Master Subscription Agreement (the “Agreement”) is effective as of the date it is published (the “Effective Date”) and is between CheckMarket B.V., a wholly owned subsidiary of Medallia, Inc. (“Medallia”) and the party that uses Medallia Products as defined herein (“Customer”).
+This Medallia Master Subscription Agreement (the “Agreement”) is effective as of the date it is published (the “Effective Date”) and is between Medallia, Inc. (“Medallia”) and the party that uses Medallia Products as defined herein (“Customer”).
 Medallia provides experience management products (the “Medallia Products”).
 This Agreement establishes the terms and conditions for the purchase and provision of subscriptions to Medallia Products and related professional services provided by Medallia (“Professional Services”).

 This Agreement does not itself obligate the parties to purchase or provide subscriptions to Medallia Products or Professional Services.
 Such obligations will be documented in ordering documents that describe the relevant Medallia Products or Professional Services scope and the related fees (an “Order”).
 If Customer exceeds the usage provided in a trial offering or Order, Medallia will either (i) work with Customer to execute an Order for the excess usage; or (ii) curtail Customer’s access to the Medallia Products.
 An explicit conflict between these agreements will be resolved according to the following order of precedence: (1) an Order; and (2) this Agreement.

-The scope of the trial offering is indicated in Customer’s trial registration.
-If Customer registers for a trial offering of Medallia Products and/or Professional Services, additional terms and conditions applicable to the trial may appear in the trial registration process.
+The scope of the Forever Free offering is indicated in Customer’s registration.
+If Customer registers for the Forever Free offering of Medallia Products and/or Professional Services, additional terms and conditions applicable to the subscription may appear in the subscription registration process.
 Any such additional terms are incorporated into this Agreement.
-Medallia reserves the right in its sole discretion to terminate or discontinue trial offerings at any time without prior notice.
+Medallia reserves the right in its sole discretion to terminate or discontinue Forever Free offerings at any time without prior notice.

 2. Provision of Medallia Products